Claim: Numeric PLU codes used on produce stickers identify how food products were grown.

 The last four digits of all the PLU codes issued so far fall into the 3000-4000 range, with the first digit of each code currently assigned one of three values, which are defined as follows:

-0 Applies to all non-qualified produce and is generally presented without the leading "zero" digit.
+0 — Applies to all non-qualified produce (and is generally presented without the leading "zero" digit).

-So, a five-digit code beginning with 8 signifies a genetically modified product, a five-digit code beginning with 9 signifies an organically grown product, and a five-digit code beginning with 0 (or a four-digit code) signifies a non-qualified (i.e., conventionally grown) product.
+In short, a five-digit code beginning with 8 signifies a genetically modified (GM) product, a five-digit code beginning with 9 identifies an organically grown product, and a five-digit code beginning with 0 (or a four-digit code) marks a non-qualified (i.e., conventionally grown) product.
 Thus, the PLU code 4318 is

-Consumers can use an application on the Produce Marketing Association's (PMA) web site to search PLU codes and find out what products they identify.
+Curious consumers can use an application on the Produce Marketing Association's (PMA) web site to search PLU codes and find out what products they identify.